Avaray/steamid-scraper/README.md

 ### Third idea (unrealized yet):

 I'm thinking about GitHub actions.
 I could create a GitHub action that would run every day and get list of X amount of SteamIDs.
 Script will upodate the list of SteamIDs in the repository.
 List will grow every day.
+List will start from #1 and go up to infinity.